-Reed’s practice focuses on resolving disputes that arise out of employment, partnership, and shareholder relationships, and on defending against the myriad of claims connected with an employer’s workplace.
-These claims run the gamut — from charges of discrimination, harassment, and retaliation — through wage issues and questions of workplace safety — to business protection concerns prompted by union attacks and challenges to non-disclosure, non-competition, and anti-raiding measures.
+Reed’s practice was focused on resolving disputes that arose out of employment, partnership, and shareholder relationships, and on defending against the myriad of claims connected with an employer’s workplace.
+These claims ran the gamut — from charges of discrimination, harassment, and retaliation — through wage issues and questions of workplace safety — to business protection concerns prompted by union attacks and challenges to non-disclosure, non-competition, and anti-raiding measures.

 Reed is a past President of the Peoria County Bar Association, and a past Chair of the Boards serving the Illinois Valley Public Telecommunications Corporation [WTVP], the Center for Prevention of Abuse, and the Manor Vail Condominium Association [Vail, Colorado].
 He is a past recipient of the Illinois State Bar Association Board of Governor’s Award and a member of the American Bar Association’s Litigation and Labor & Employment Law Sections.
 Reed is also a member of Phi Beta Kappa.

 401 Main Street., Suite 1600